 A Long Lead Item is an ordered piece of material or equipment that has an extended lead time.
 Examples can include bespoke products such as fabricated components, specialist equipment such as piling rigs or specialty building materials that must be transported overseas.
 Long Lead Items are often procured earlier in a process to ensure timely installation.

 Long Lead Time

 A Long Lead Time refers to the extended time interval that exists between the purchase and delivery of a long lead item.
 In construction, it can refer to an extended period of time between order placement and delivery due to a manufacturing process or transportation requirement.
 It can also refer to an extended time interval between project initiation and the project start date due to a contractor's availability, a holiday program, inclement weather and other variables.

-A Low Tenderer is an individual or organization that is identified as the party submitting the lowest tender in a tender document, response to a proposal or contract.
-A low tenderer can be a head contractor, subcontractor or specialty contractor.
+A Low Tenderer is an individual or organisation that is identified as the party submitting the lowest tender in a tender document, response to a proposal or contract.
+A low tenderer can be a head contractor, subcontractor or speciality contractor.